-• In order to view or change the machine configuration settings obtained by Web Smart Device Monitor, users must have an administrator-level User Account registered in this utility.
+• As mentioned above, in order to view or change the machine configuration settings obtained by Web Smart Device Monitor V2, users must have an administrator-level User Account registered in this utility.
 Similarly, the network settings can only be changed by users logged in as Network Administrators, and the user settings can only be changed by those logged in as User Administrators.
 The access control settings for an individual user can only be viewed by the user who is registered with that account, or by any of the administrators mentioned above.
-Additionally, these administrators are the only individuals who are able to view the user counter values
+These administrators are the only individuals who can view the user counter values.